Configure and Manage Circuit Template Components in Qntrl | Online Help | Qntrl Studio Circuit Gallery

 Create a Table

-1. Navigate to the Tables section in the left pane of your Studio portal and click Create Table.
+1. Navigate to the Tables section in the left pane and click Create Table.

 2. Define Table Structure: